top of page

 Some fosters last a few days, others a few weeks — depending on the situation.

-Fostering is one of the most meaningful ways to help a rescued dog heal, grow, and prepare for the next chapter of their life.
-Not every dog needs the same kind of temporary home—some simply need a safe and loving place to stay, while others may require extra care during medical treatment or a calm environment where their potential as an emotional support or service dog can begin to shine.
+Fostering is one of the most meaningful ways to help a rescued animal heal, grow, and prepare for the next chapter of their life.
+Not every one needs the same kind of temporary home—some simply need a safe and loving place to stay, while others may require extra care during medical treatment or a calm environment where their potential as an emotional support or service dog can begin to shine.

 Older couple smiling with a rescue dog at home, representing adoption, companionship, and a safe loving home through The Good Strays Project.